plockc/pi-infra/README-netfilter.md

 The ability to physically move the cable to bypass the filter makes it simple for someone without networking knowledge to handle a failure of the netfilter.

-New connections destined for this host is firewalled except for basic ping and ssh, but outbound from this host is open.
+New connections destined for this host are firewalled except for basic ping and ssh, but outbound from this host is open.
 Filtering will block new and existing connections inbound and outbound, otherwise it will forward all packets to the upstream gateway, and forward return traffic from the upstream gateway only for established connections.
 New connections inbound will be blocked.

 Filtering is based on resolving a list of hostnames from a config file and configuring iptables rules.
 The set of resolved IPs for each host expires after 5 minutes, and the config file is checked for updates every 30 seconds.
 An iptables ipset is updated if the list of IPs has changed.
 Problems with lookups will eventually not filter traffic.